Could that Remote Job Listing be Misleading You About it Actually Being Remote? - NewsBreak

 However, other positions lead to frustration by getting candidates’ hopes up through not revealing their entire plan.

-For instance, some jobs are listed as remote, but then in the interview, the manager may reveal it is only remote for the time being and they are working on trying to get everyone back in the office.
+For instance, some jobs are listed as remote, but then in the interview, the manager may reveal it is only remote for the time being, and the business is working getting everyone back in the office.

 This has created an environment of much consternation for job seekers who are clear about what they want.
-Many candidates feel like no employer would ever tolerate a candidate misrepresenting themselves in such a way just to get an interview, so why should the candidates have to put up with it?
+Many candidates feel like no employer would ever tolerate a candidate misrepresenting him- or herself in such a way just to get an interview.
+So why should candidates have to put up with it?

 Despite these issues, it does remain true that remote work is far more plentiful now.
 It could just be a matter of having to sift through the positions that are not being fully transparent about it.

-To learn more about how to spot employers who are not being truthful about if the job is remote, check out The Wall Street Journal article here.
+To learn more about how to spot employers who are not being truthful about if the job is remote, check out The Wall Street Journal article.